-- Code owners will be primarily responsible for writing code during each sprint. will be responsible for submitting pull request(s) which close issues assigned to them at the previous scrum meeting.
+- Code owners will be primarily responsible for writing code during each sprint, bundled as pull request(s) which close issues assigned to them at the previous scrum meeting.

 - Code helpers will be paired with a code owner on a rotating basis, and will be responsible for understanding and presenting the work of their partner at the scrum meeting.